dbExpression-team/docs.dbExpression.com/src/pages/runtime-configuration/factories.md

 > Customization of default factories is typically far less effort than providing your own implementation.

 ## Factories
+Factories, services, and the options to replace and/or configure these services fall into the following general categories:
+* **Assembly** - from the start of fluently building a query expression to the assembly of that query expression into a sql statement.
+* **Execution** - after assembly, the process of connecting to the database, building a command and setting (any) parameters and executing the sql statement against the target database.
+* **Entities** - when reading data from the target database and the desired return is an entity or a list of entities.
+* **Conversion** - converters are used to convert data as it is sent to and retrieved from the database.
+* **SqlStatements** - connection management and execution of the composed sql statements against the target database.
+* **Events** - events that occur during the execution of a sql statement, allowing an integration point to implement cross-cutting concerns.

 The following is a list of the factories used by dbExpression:
 * **SQL Statement Builder Factory** (```ISqlStatementBuilderFactory```) - creates instances of ```ISqlStatementBuilder```, which creates a SQL statement from a QueryExpression.